 Another hanging solution that you may see is a decorative rug hanger that clamps the fabric between two pieces of wood.
 I’m don’t recommend these because they put a lot of strain on the warps and they crush the fibers at the clamp, leaving a permanent dent at that point.
 Collectors are also tempted to put especially fine pieces in glass frames.
 This is a bad idea in several ways.
 First, only one side of the textile is exposed to light.
 Second, insects can do significant damage before you can see it.
 Third, the texture of the textile is obscured by the glass.
 A better framing solution is to use a pre-stretched canvas and attach the textile to it with, you guessed it, Velcro and then place the canvas a frame as you would a fine oil painting.

-Because it’s kind of hard to find 2″ wide self-adhesive Velcro strips in small quantities, I have it in the Mercantile at $1.50 a foot including shipping.
-You can order it using the form below.
+Because it’s kind of hard to find 2″ wide self-adhesive Velcro strips in small quantities, I have it in the Mercantile at $1.60 a foot.
+Click here to go to the Mercantile to buy it.
 We’ll try to ship it within 24 hours.
 If you elect to sew the loop side of the Velcro onto your rug, you can find it easily at craft and sewing stores like Michael’s and JoAnn.